zzzprojects/docs/dapper-plus.net/pages/documentations/old_to_remove/audit/audit-mode-type.md

 // The namespace is different because the https://bulk-operations.net/ library is used under the hood.. namespace Z.BulkOperations
 {
-    /// <summary>The `AuditModeType` enum represents if all properties should be included or excluded from the auditing.
+    /// <summary>The `AuditModeType` enum represents whether all properties should be included or excluded from the auditing.
 The default value is `AuditModeType.IncludeAll`.</summary>
     public enum AuditModeType
     {
         /// <summary>The name/value that represents if all entity properties are included (Default Value).</summary>